Updated October 2017

 Most hostels provide a tourist shuttle to and from Apoyo (often including the entry fee) but it still works out cheaper to get there by yourself.
 Check out our guide for the cheapest way to get there.

 Price | $6 per person (+ 15% taxes), plus transport costs.

 Granada sits on the door-step of Nicaragua's largest lake, and is home to 365 small islets all within kayaking distance.

 Now, we didn't actually do this on our budget.
 We went down to the dock to price up a tour vs renting a kayak ourselves and were a little overwhelmed at the responses.
-Even after a little bartering, they wouldn't come down below $15 per person for 1.5 hours rental, which seemed a little steep considering we found a tour for $25.
+Even after a little bartering, they wouldn't come down below $15 per person for 1.5 hours rental, which seemed a little steep considering that if you search around, you can find a tour for $25 - $30.

 However, after having chatted with a few people who spent some time exploring the isletas, the overall response was very positive.
 Although some felt it not to be as beautiful as they were expecting, it was still a pleasant, although quite expensive, way to spend a couple of hours.

 Price | $25 per person, guided 2.5 hour kayak tour.
 Check prices and availability here.

 For street photographers, there is no better place in Granada than the busy market district which is the main artery of the city.
 Position yourself on the side of the road, and watch; there really is a photo on every corner.
 Curious?
 Check out our this wonderful post.